040 Processing Data with Pandas#

 import pandas as pd

-df = pd.read_csv('data/windfarm.csv')
+df = pd.read_csv('data/040/windfarm.csv')

-The read_csv function will parse the file and return the results as a Pandas DataFrame object.
+The read_csv method will parse the file and return the results as a Pandas DataFrame object.
 (It is common to use the variable name df for a DataFrame object in simple code examples.
 You may want to give the DataFrame a more descriptive name when writing more complex code.)

 We can now print the resulting DataFrame object to see what it contains: